-Marco Gramaglia^{†}, Pablo Serrano[†], José A. Hernández[†], Maria Calderon[†], Carlos J. Bernardos[†] Institute IMDEA Networks, Spain Email: marco.gramaglia@imdea.org
+Marco Gramaglia\†, Pablo Serrano, José Alberto Hernández, Maria Calderon, Carlos J. Bernardos \ Institute IMDEA Networks, Spain

+Email: marco.gramaglia@imdea.org

-[†]Universidad Carlos III de Madrid, Spain Email:{pablo, jahgutie, maria, cjbc}@it.uc3m.es
+Universidad Carlos III de Madrid, Spain Email:{pablo, jahgutie, maria, cjbc}@it.uc3m.es

-Abstract-Building vehicular networks in roads and highways is a challenging research topic with a large number of applications ranging from the prevention of traffic jams and car collisions to efficient route planning.
-Analyzing the distance between vehicles in roads is a key factor in, e.g., designing vehicular networks protocols or planning a supporting infrastructure to improve connectivity.
+Abstract-Building vehicular networks in roads and highways is a challenging research topic with a large number of applications ranging from traffic jams and car collisions prevention to efficient route planning.
+The analysis of the distance between vehicles in roads is a key factor in, e.g., designing vehicular networks protocols or planning a supporting infrastructure to improve vehicular connectivity.

-This work proposes a Gaussian-exponential mixture model to characterize the time distance between vehicles in a highway lane, based on measurements collected at different locations in several highways of the city of Madrid.
-The model arises from the observed behavior that some vehicles travel very close together, like in a burst mode, showing Gaussian inter-arrival times, while other vehicles are isolated, showing exponentially distributed inter-arrival times.
-The experiments show that such a Gaussianexponential mixture model accurately characterizes inter-vehicle times as observed from real traces.
+This work proposes a Gaussian-exponential mixture model to characterize the time distance between vehicles in a highway lane, based on measurements collected at different locations in several highways of the city of Madrid, in Spain.
+The model arises from the observed behavior that some vehicles travel very close together, like in a burst mode, showing Gaussian interarrival times, while other vehicles are somehow isolated, showing exponentially distributed inter-arrival times.
+The experiments show that such a Gaussian-exponential mixture model accurately characterizes inter-vehicle times observed from real traces.